shweta-karn/weather/README.md

 # weather
-This is my <br> first project - Shweta
+This is my <br> first project - Shweta <br>
+This project was made by using <bold>React js programming  language